edge-cloud/www.edge-cloud.net/_posts/2022-07-19-hands-on-with-aws-byoip.md

 [cloudshell-user@ip-10-1-2-3 ~]$
 ```

-In this example output, the response has a result of *"status": "valid",* for the Amazon ASN 16509.
+In this example output, the response has a result of *"status": "valid"* for the Amazon ASN 16509.
 This indicates the ROA object for the address range was created successfully.

-If on the other side the response includes a response of *"status": "unknown",*, it indicates the ROA object for the address range has not been created.
+If on the other side the response includes a response of *"status": "unknown"*, it indicates the ROA object for the address range has not been created.
 And a response of *"status": "invalid_asn"* shows that the ROA object for the address range was not created successfully.

 With that the following example would indicate that the required ROA for the address space ```2a06:e881:73fe::/48``` and the ASN 16509 was not created: